 Jack A. Gilbert

-In addition to his duties at Argonne, Jack is also an Assistant Professor in the Department of Ecology and Evolution, and Department of Surgery at the University of Chicago, where he runs two externally funded initiatives.
-The Home Microbiome Project that is exploring how humans interact with the bacteria living in their homes; and the Hospital Microbiome Project that is examining how adding patients and staff into a hospital building effects the development of microbial communities and important pathogens.
+He runs multiple externally funded initiatives, including The Home Microbiome Project that is exploring how humans interact with the bacteria living in their homes, and the Hospital Microbiome Project, which is examining how adding patients and staff into a hospital building effects the development of microbial communities and important pathogens.